DjangoForAll/Django-Course/Level_6/3_CSRF_Tokens/Script/Readme.md

 </form>
 ```

-The `{% csrf_token %}` will render into a hidden input tag, once you are done , view the source of your task creation page and see how it looks like, you will see that an input tag has replace the csrf_token tag.
+The `{% csrf_token %}` will render into a hidden input tag, once you are done , view the source of your task creation page and see how it looks like, you will see that an input tag has been added with the csrf_token tag.

 Now the form submission works as expected and the user can create a task.